TwiN/skraid/listing/TOP.GG.md

 **NOTE:** By default, Skraid is in alert-only mode.
-Until you configure an alert channel using `s!set_alert_channel` or you disable alert-only mode using `s!set_alert_only false`, the bot will not serve any purpose.
+Until you configure an alert channel using `s!SetAlertChannel` or you disable alert-only mode using `s!SetAlertOnly false`, the bot will not serve any purpose.

 **Please read "Important notes" and "Getting started" before inviting the bot to your server.**